 Adelaide’s city centre has a constellation of fine Asian restaurants.
 That makes it a notoriously tough nut to crack.
-With so many Thai, Vietnamese, Japanese and Chinese restaurants jostling for attention, May Q is part of a wave of Korean restaurants that have been steadily opening since 2017.
+There are lots of Thai, Vietnamese, Japanese and Chinese restaurants jostling for attention.
+Since 2017, there's been a wave of Korean restaurants the have been steadily opening – May Q is part of that.

 May Q is a great introduction to Korean food.
 Barbeque and Korean-style fried chicken have stolen the headlines in recent years – and they’re here in parts too – but the menu is focused on a concise range of classics.
 There’s the tteok-bokki (fried cylinders of spicy rice cake) and a seafood pancake so large it’ll droop over your plate.
 A classic line-up of fried dumplings round things off well.